zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/01-verify-wls/verify-wls.md

    ![Oracle Cloud console, Cloud Shell](images/1-7-cloudshell.png " ")

-   > **NOTE:**  Save the command to a text file on your laptop, and execute it every time when you start a new Cloud Shell session, while working the labs in this workshop.
+   > **NOTE:**  Save the command to a text file on your laptop, and execute it every time when you start a new Cloud Shell session, while performing the tutorials in this workshop.

 8. In the Cloud Shell, run the following command.